intel/dffml/docs/tutorials/rolling_alice/0000_architecting_alice/0005_stream_of_consciousness.md

     - Watch SCITT stream of peers with ephemeral resync when online KERI watcher
       - Require sync before queries to streams, raft?
 - Data transforms
-  - heartwood --> openapi generator + actogitypub endpoints off cyclonedx -> guac --> cypher mutatuon and ipvm exec chain for analysis --> guac emit activitypub --> forgefed
+  - ActivityPub --> openapi generator + actogitypub endpoints off cyclonedx -> guac --> cypher mutatuon and ipvm exec chain for analysis --> guac emit activitypub --> forgefed
 - Use the SBOM of the cypher query to build the re-trigger flows
   - On query we build and publish SBOM of query, if downstream listeners to they query stream see new system context stream (schema `inReplyTo` or `replies` is query, cache busting inputs if applicable) come in, and similar to a `FROM` rebuild chain that SBOM has not been built, we transform into the manifest which triggers the build, recursively fulfill any dependencies (creating repos with workflows with issue ops or dispatch flows based on upstream and overlays: distro-esq patch-a-package)
     - On complete, federate re-trigger event for original SBOM, publish the same SBOM again